Road Test: Ford Explorer

 Of all the legacy nameplates that Ford has revived lately, the Explorer is working out the least contentious, compared to the furore caused by the return of the Capri and Mustang badges.

-The Extended Range AWD model gets a 340hp twin-motor setup that means it’s able to accelerate faster than a Ford Performance Focus ST, reaching 62mph in 5.3 seconds.
-It’s fitted with a slightly larger 79kWh battery, again able to charge at 11kW max AC but with a higher DC charging power of 185kW, cutting the 10-80% charge time to around 26 minutes.
+The Extended Range AWD model gets a 340hp twin-motor setup, which means it’s able to accelerate faster than a Ford Performance Focus ST, reaching 62mph from a standstill in 5.3 seconds.
+It’s fitted with a slightly larger 79kWh battery, again able to charge at 11kW max AC, but with a higher DC charging power of 185kW, cutting the 10-80% charge time to around 26 minutes.
 The Explorer AWD variant can also tow up to 1,200kg.

 Ford has also made its mark on the interior.
-Various aspects are carried over, including VW’s column-mounted drive selector with ‘D’ and ‘B’ modes, the haptic controls on the steering wheel, the toggle button to shift between front and rear window controls, and the harder plastics lower down.
+Various aspects are carried over from Volkswagen, including the German manufacturer’s column-mounted drive selector with ‘D’ and ‘B’ modes, the haptic controls on the steering wheel, the toggle button to shift between front and rear window controls, and the harder plastics lower down.

-But new features include Ford’s own infotainment touchscreen, which is portrait-orientated and a whopping 14.6 inches.
-It’s able to tilt by up to 30 degrees and, when fully upright, gives access to the secure My Private Locker.
+However, new features include Ford’s own infotainment touchscreen, which is portrait-orientated and a whopping 14.6 inches.
+It’s able to tilt by up to 30-degrees and, when fully upright, gives access to the secure My Private Locker.
 The interior also comes with a 17-litre MegaConsole’s clever storage that’s able to house multiple 1.5-litre drinking bottles or a laptop, Ford’s ‘squircle’ squared-off steering wheel and a driver-orientated soundbar that’s designed to look like a TV soundbar.

 Which model is right for you?

-With a focus on high levels of equipment, there’s just two grades: Select and Premium.
+With a focus on high levels of equipment, there are just two grades: Select and Premium.

 Premium specification ups this with panoramic glass roof, 20-inch wheels, a 10-speaker B&O sound system and ambient interior lighting, as well as upgrading the headlamps from LED with auto high beam to dynamic Matrix LED with glare-free high beam.
 A heat pump is optional on both trims.